In-depth reviews

 Remarkably, BMW seems to have pulled it off, as the 3 Series is still a very entertaining car to drive, with impressive road holding and improved ride quality over its predecessor.
 Part of this improvement is thanks to BMW’s new stroke-dependent suspension damper technology, which is a standard feature on all models.
 When the car is carrying a light load, the damping rate is softer, resulting in a compliant ride.

-Two transmissions have been offered – a six-speed manual or an eight-speed ZF automatic – but the manual was only available on certain lower-powered models, which were phased out with the facelift.
-The automatic is an excellent transmission with smooth changes throughout, whether the gearbox is left to its own devices or whether changing gear manually with the standard steering wheel-mounted paddles.
+Range rationalisation means the six-speed manual has been dropped, and all models now come with an eight-speed ZF automatic.
+That’s not a major issue in our view because the automatic is an excellent transmission with smooth changes whether the gearbox is left to its own devices or if you change gear manually using the standard steering wheel-mounted paddles.

 Keener drivers who don't want to spend over £80,000 on a brand new BMW M3 will be best served by either the M340d or M340i.
 Both are effortlessly fast and – thanks to standard xDrive four-wheel drive – have loads of grip and traction.

-However, it's best to consider this pair as fast, capable cruisers, as they're good to drive but don't feel much different to M Sport models.
-Adaptive suspension is standard making for great ride quality if Comfort mode is selected.
-Things sharpen up in Sport and while some may find it a little uncomfortable, it offers a marked improvement in dynamics on the right piece of road.
+However, it's best to consider this pair as fast, capable cruisers, because they're good to drive but don't feel much different to M Sport models.
+Adaptive suspension is standard on the M340d and M340i, making for great ride quality if Comfort mode is selected.
+Things sharpen up in Sport, and while some may find it a little uncomfortable, it offers a marked improvement in dynamics on the right piece of road.

 0-62mph acceleration and top speed

-The plug-in hybrid 330e mixes a 2.0-litre four-cylinder turbocharged petrol engine with an electric motor for a total output of 288bhp and 420Nm; enough for 0-62mph in 5.8 seconds, in both rear-wheel drive and xDrive four-wheel drive forms.
-Meanwhile the sporty M340i has a 3.0-litre straight-six with 369bhp – 0-62mph takes just 4.4 seconds.
+The plug-in hybrid 330e mixes a 2.0-litre four-cylinder turbocharged petrol engine with an electric motor for a total output of 288bhp and 420Nm; enough for 0-62mph in 5.8 seconds, and a top speed of 143mph in both rear-wheel drive and xDrive four-wheel drive forms.
+Meanwhile, the sporty M340i has a 3.0-litre straight-six with 369bhp and four-wheel-drive as standard.
+The 0-62mph dash takes just 4.4 seconds, and it’s limited to 155mph.

 Which Is Best